 They step inside to a beautiful foyer with a fantastic mosaic tile floor, warm gum wood paneling and etched glass French doors to the formal dining room, then suddenly, their opinion of house worth goes up.
 Okay - they're thinking you're not 'outside' people.
 But inspecting the basement brings another negative adjustment when they find dampness and mold.
 Down it goes again.
-Oh, but look at this gourmet kitchen with Brazilian granite counter-tops, warm cherry cabinetry, high-end stainless appliances and porcelain floors.
+Oh, but look at this gourmet kitchen with Brazilian granite counter-tops, high-end stainless appliances and cabinetry, and porcelain floors.
 Up it goes again.

 Anyway, I'm sure you get the idea.
 The ability of an experienced realty agent to objectively view your property and honestly apply their knowledge in the final analysis is where they justify a very large portion of their ultimate fee for service.

 If you like percentages, how about 40% of the fee is earned at this point, another 40% during negotiations of the offer(s) and the remaining 20% with, well, everything else.

 Once the inspection is completed, everybody sits down at the kitchen table to allow the agent to present their report.
 It may take the form of a sophisticated computerized graphic presentation, or simply a binder with colour graphs, testimonial letters or print-outs of comparable current and sold listings in your neighbourhood.